 To receive a VCI response packet, a call-back function must be defined as a member function of the class my_initiator.
-This call-back function (named vci_rsp_received() in the example), is executed each time a VCI response packet is received on the p_vci_init port.
+This call-back function (named vci_rsp_received() in the example), must be linked to the p_vci_init port, and is executed each time a VCI response packet is received on the p_vci_init port.
 The function name is not constrained, but the arguments must respect the following prototype: